DelusionArun/CodingChallenge/CHALLENGE_README.md

 </pre>

 ### Specifics:

-Kazuma possesses an Area of Effect spell that can defeat all the monsters in time it was applied.
-But before he can use this spell, he must complete an incantation chant to activate the spell.
+Kazuma has an Area of Effect attack that can defeat all the monsters in time it was applied.
+But before he can use this attack, he must prepare a transmutation circle in the field to transmute his mana into the attack spell.
-In addition, once he uses the spell, he immediately enters a cooldown state to recover MP.

-So, Kazuma can have four possible states in each time tX:

-<pre> Chant, Attack, Recover MP, Defend </pre>

-Chant is the pre-requisite for Attack.
-But Kazuma doesn't need to attack immediately after chanting.
-He can continue defending until he finds a good opportunity to attack.
+The transmutation circle is the pre-requisite for Attack.
+But Kazuma doesn't need to attack immediately after drawing the circle.
+He can move to the backline until he finds a good opportunity to attack.
+After attacking, Kazuma immediately moves back to the rear to recover MP (Mana Points) at t+1, where t is the time of attack.

-In all states other than attack, other adventurers will defeat monsters in the time frame.

-If Kazuma chooses to attack, all monsters in a time tX are defeated with AOE spell.

-Kazuma's goal is to be an efficient hunter and defeat the highest number of monsters with the least effort.

-He is not concerned about monsters missed in defend state because he did not need to spend much effort or mana on defend move.
-So, as far as he is concerned, defend is a neutral state where he neither gained nor lost anything.
+Since the transmutation circle needs to be drawn on the frontline, Kazuma has an agreement with other adventurers to protect him while he draws the spell.
+In exchange, he agrees to pay them a standard fee of 1 gold coin for each monster they defeat in addition to what they receive from Cormyr's military.

+Cormyr's military offers 1 gold coin for each monster defeated.

+So, Kazuma can have three possible actions in each time tX:

+<pre> Prepare Transmutation Circle, Attack, Move to Rear </pre>

-So, Kazuma measures efficiency as the number of monsters he could defeat by choosing the best time to chant and attack.
-He wants to attack when the number of monsters is high while chanting when number of monsters are low.
+Kazuma measures the efficiency of his monster hunts as the number of gold he earned while on expedition.

-Help Kazuma find the most efficient number of monsters he can defeat in a given expedition!
+Help Kazuma find the most efficient strategy to earn gold in a given expedition!

 ### Explanation: